xtruder/nix-devcontainer/README.md

 ### Reloading your nix shell environment

-After updating `shell.nix` or `flake.nix` (whether you are using nix flakes or not) with changes that affect your development environment, you will need to reload `nix-env-selector` environment by clicking `Environment: shell.nix` in vscode status bar.
-This will reload nix shell environment for vscode.
+After updating `shell.nix` or `flake.nix` (whether you are using nix flakes or not) with changes that affect your development environment, you will need to reload vscode by pressing <kbd>Ctrl+R</kbd> or by selecting `Developer: Reload Window` in command menu.
-After that you will need to reload vscode, but that should be fast operation, since vscode will reuse already running container.
-Your open terminals should auto reload nix shell, due `direnv`.
+This will restart vscode server running in container, which will probe for new environment by running `direnv`.

 ### Adding personalized dotfiles